One year to a working knowledge of the law

 This course examines the ethics imposed by law and conscience on members of the legal profession.
 With a focus on the Utah Rules of Professional Conduct and case law, this course provides students with a working knowledge of the law governing lawyers and an appreciation for the ethical challenges that may arise when non-lawyers engage with attorneys.
 The course also examines how the legal field is evolving to allow non-lawyers to perform legal tasks or associate with lawyers under certain conditions, including an analysis of what ethical standards apply in these circumstances and when non-lawyers are likely to run afoul of the unauthorized practice of law.
 Finally, the course will help students consider when to hire a lawyer and assist students in understanding how to manage lawyers and legal services.

 This course will introduce non-lawyers to the basic elements of legal research and writing.
-Students will learn how research answers to legal issues using free and commercial databases.
+Students will learn how to research answers to legal issues using free and commercial databases.
 The basics of primary and secondary legal materials will be taught.
 Students will learn how to prepare and write professional, structured legal materials, including memoranda, letters, and other professional communications.

 For nearly a century now, administrative agencies have played an ever-increasing role in lawmaking and governance in the United States.
 This course surveys the history of regulation in the United States, the rise of the administrative state, and the role and power of executive agencies at both the federal and state levels.
 It outlines the basic administrative process, including both regulatory and adjudicative actions taken by administrative agencies and the ability of outside parties to participate in and influence or challenge those decisions, addresses procedural and substantive limits on those agencies, and explores the complex relationship between regulators and regulated entities.